ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 for forwards/backwards/construction imputation respectively.

 Due to its robust nature, it does not use any form of trimming or outliering.
+This method is also available in PySpark with added functionality of using weighting imputation and can be found [here](https://github.com/ONSdigital/Statistical-Method-Specifications/blob/main/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md).

 ## 4.0 Assumptions